Chapter 30 BWV 49 Ich geh und suche mit Verlangen

 C 49 takes the form of a dialogue between Christ and the Soul, and thus declares itself to be a part of an established tradition stretching back well before Bach′s time.
 His own interest in the genre may be noted from the fact that this is the third of four cantatas of dialogue between Christ and the Soul in this cycle.
 Cs 57 (chapter 7) and 32 (chapter 11) portray different perspectives of the evolving union between the two entities and both may be usefully compared with C 49 (a fourth and later dialogue cantata, C 58, is discussed in chapter 35).

 Suggestions have been made elsewhere that Bach looked back over scores of cantatas written for the same day when embarking upon a new composition.
 In this case it would not be unreasonable to suppose that he also reviewed the two other works of the same genre.
 After all, Cs 57 and 32 had been composed less than one year previously within, or shortly after, the busy Christmas period of 1725.
-Might it be that Bach, who clearly preferred not to repeat himself during his first years at Leipzig, may have glanced back to ensure that, whilst the general format might be retained, the details and perspective would be different?
+Might it be that Bach, who clearly preferred not to repeat himself during his first years at Leipzig, may have glanced back to ensure that, whilst the general theme might be retained and re-explored, the details, structure and perspective would be different?

-With that thought in mind one might look at the manner in which Bach may have related this concerto finale to the written text.
+With that thought in mind, one might consider how Bach may have related this concerto finale to the written text.
 At the beginning it has a joyous dance-like quality which might well seem suited to wedding celebrations.
-The rising chromatic scales in the middle section could suggest that striving towards union of Jesus and Soul; there are, indeed, references to these passages in the first aria.
-There is, furthermore, an intensity in this segment which correlates fully with that of the first aria.
+The rising chromatic scales in the middle section could suggest the sense of loss when Soul and Christ are not as one or the effort of seeking and striving towards union.
+Indeed, the emotional intensity of the first aria correlates fully with this section of the sinfonia.
+The da capo structure ensures, however, the return of the happy wedding dance, its disposition not unlike that of the cantata's closing duet.

-Thus there are several strong musical reasons supporting this particular choice of sinfonia.
+Thus there are strong musical reasons supporting the appropriateness of this particular sinfonia.

 This is a song of the Bridegroom seeking his Bride, a metaphor for Christ seeking the Soul.
 But this is not a happy, playful seeking out of one′s partner.
 This is a serious matter, suggesting that if the sought-out Soul cannot be found, it will be damned forever.
 The words do not say this explicitly, but the music suggests it strongly.